matrixdex/devpy/README.md

 Dependencies: PyPDF2

 Run dev.py to create supporting directories and a sample dex.
-'Assets' folder, 'styles.css' file must be present in directory and root directory must be where 'dev.py' is stored.
+Current working directory (where Python command is run) must be where 'dev.py' file, 'assets' folder and 'styles.css' file are present.

 ```bash
 python dev.py